basp/ambiance-vm/tutorial.md

 the instruction.
 And on the next *tick* it will read the instruction, then use the environment that you setup to execute it and go on to the next instruction.

+Assembly looks a bit like this (very simplified):

+	PUSH	2
+	PUSH	3
+	ADD
+	RET

+You'll see why this is useful to know in a bit.
+Oh and you'll probably won't seem assembly this understandable but that's because most real world assembly deals with register based machiens (out of scope) and most processor architectures have specialized syntax.
+So real life assembly will usually look a whole lot more arcane.
+Don't worry about that, it won't hamper your understanding of computers in any way.

 ### Side Effects
 By the way, computers are so powerful because we can remember stuff between these individual instructions while the thing that is executing them does not.